ComputationalIntelligenceGroup/gabaclassifier/README.md

 -   A path to a SWC reconstruction of a neuron morphology
 -   The layer containing the cell's soma

-The path must be fully expanded, that is `/home/user/neuron.swc` while work while `~/neuron.swc` will not.
+The path must be fully expanded, that is `/home/user/neuron.swc` will work while `~/neuron.swc` will not.

 The model has been trained with layer L2/3 to layer L6 interneurons and thus only interneurons from those layers are allowed as input to `classify_interneuron`.